gioUbbiali/PHI-696/Project-1/README.md

   (b) ∃x∀y∃z and ∀x∃y∀z
   (c) ∀x∃y∀z∃w and ∃x∀y∃z∀w
 ```
+	(a) ∃x∀y and ∀x∃y
+  The formula ∃x∀y means there is some x such that for all ys.
+Instead, ∀x∃y means for all xs there is  some y such that.

+  (b) ∃x∀y∃z and ∀x∃y∀z
+  The formula  ∃x∀y∃z means there is some x such that for all ys there is some z.
+Instead, ∀x∃y∀z for all xs there is some y such that for all z.

+  (c) ∀x∃y∀z∃w and ∃x∀y∃z∀w
+  The formula ∀x∃y∀z∃w means for all xs there is some y such that for all zs there is some w such that.
+Instead, the formula ∃x∀y∃z∀w means there is some x for all ys such as that there is some z for all ws.

+  We developped our answers comparing them to those of Giancomo and Karl and those found online.

+TO DISCUSS WITH JISOO

 7. Show that the following sentences are not equivalent by exhibiting a graph that models one but not both of these sentences:
 ```
 ∀x∃y∀z(R(x,y) ∧ R(x,z) ∧ R(y,z))